 Let’s explore how AI can drive customer satisfaction in travel and tourism

 Guests expect quick, convenient, and personal resolutions on their channel of choice.
 Chatbot statistics can help prove that customer service is a core driver for overall customer satisfaction, loyalty and future spend on travel and tourism.
-Without leveraging AI, it’s cost-prohibitive for companies to scale customer service efforts that meet these quick-rising demands.
+Without leveraging AI and customer service, it’s cost-prohibitive for companies to scale efforts that meet these quick-rising demands.
 According to our travel and hospitality customers, AI travel chatbots can resolve over 50% of pre-, day-of, and post-travel customer service issues in less than one second.

 A study published in the Harvard Business Journal found that responding to customers in five minutes or less when they have an issue leads to a willingness to spend $20 more in the future for a ticket on an airline.